vitorelourenco/buzz-quizz/README.md

 To achieve this, the project makes use of HTML5, CSS3, vanilla JavaScript and the API provided by respondeAi.

+BE SURE TO CLEAR YOUR LOCAL STORAGE IF YOU ACCESSED THE DEPLOYED PAGE BEFORE april/24/2021
+reason: data structure change

 ## Built With

 - HTML5 , CSS3 , JavaScript